 Cornell professor and American Enterprise Institute visiting scholar R. Richard Geddes says the rules and regulations that democratic socialism embraces as a solution to crony capitalism can also hurt entrepreneurship by hampering private property rights, making it more difficult for entrepreneurs to grow their business, or discouraging entrepreneurship in the first place.
 In one survey from 2017, for example, over 40% of small business owners indicated “they had delayed or halted business investments” because of already existing regulatory costs and complexities.
 Similarly, entrepreneurs in the European Union say they are stifled by the need to “navigate onerous tax rates and restrictions.”
-As of 2018, 49% of venture capitalists and founders said European regulations make them hesitant to invest.
+In 2018, 49% of venture capitalists and founders said European regulations make them hesitant to invest.
 This makes it more difficult for startups to get off the ground, generate a profit, and spur economic growth, which is why Europe’s technology sectors have struggled on the global stage.

 Learn Liberty explains further how cronyism is hurting the economy, but why adding rules and regulations may not be the solution (3 min):

 The Policy Circle’s Government Regulations Brief looks more closely at regulations and economic opportunities.